-Exercises 1.
+Ling.
+610 Fall 2009 Problem Set #1 22 points Due Tues.
+9/15 1.
 4 points Present a finite-state grammar, in graphic form, for each of the following languages.
 Make the grammars as simple as possible. a.
 That man laughed That man and that man laughed That man and that man and that man laughed etc. b.
 Mary saw an old cat Mary saw an old old cat Mary saw an old old old cat etc. 2.
 4 points a.
-Discuss a phenomenon illustrating the infinitude of human languages. b.
-Discuss a phenomenon illustrating that sentences in human languages have structure.
+Discuss a phenomenon demonstrating the infinitude of human languages. b.
+Discuss a phenomenon demonstrating that sentences in human languages have structure.
 3. 3 points Given the following context-free PS grammar, give a derivation for each of the following sentences: abc, aaabc, aabbbbbc $S \rightarrow ABC$ $A \rightarrow Aa$ $A \rightarrow a$ $B \rightarrow Bb$ $B \rightarrow b$ $C \rightarrow c$ 4.
 5 points Given the following PS grammar, provide the information requested in A-C. $S \rightarrow AB \quad A \rightarrow aA \quad B \rightarrow b \quad A \rightarrow a$ A. Provide all of the equivalent derivations for the sentence aab.
 B. Give the (set theoretic) phrase marker for the sentence aab.
-C. Give the reduced phrase marker for the sentence aab (that is, the phrase marker consisting of the terminal string and the monostrings).
+C. Give the reduced phrase marker for the sentence aab (that is, the subset of the phrase marker consisting of the terminal string and the monostrings).
 [Remember, to get from one line of a derivation to the next, exactly one rule applies once.
 Also, recall that two derivations are equivalent if they differ only in the order of application of rules.]
 5. 6 points Consider the following languages and provide the information requested in A and B. a. $a^n b f c^n$ (abfc, aabfcc, aaabfccc, etc.) where n is greater than 0 (n > 0)b. $b^n a^{n-1}$ (bba, bbbaa, etc.) n > 1 - A. Write a context-free (Σ, F) grammar for each of these languages.
 Make the grammars as simple as possible.
-(Be very careful to avoid 'overgeneration'.) - B. Give derivations for 2 sentences from language a.., and 2 from language b.
+(Be very careful to avoid 'overgeneration', i.e., generating sentences that are not in the language.) - B. Give derivations for 2 sentences from language a., and 2 from language b.